avalliere/center_app/README.md

-# socket-biofeedback
+# Center is a biofeedback tool for meditation.

+Hook it up to an Arduino outfitted with the Pulse Sensor and let the mesmerizing visualization of your heart rate calm you.
+Keeping the waves of your heart rate steady will center them in the screen as a shallow undulation.
+An unsteady, anxious heart rate will send disjointed waves dashing across the screen.
+As you use the app, you will discover which meditation techniques are serving you well and which aren't calming you as effectively as you may have assumed.

+This app was developed in one month as my Capstone project for Ada Developers Academy.

 ## Setup/installation

-## Third-party dependencies/Configuration
+### Third-party dependencies/Configuration

+Frameworks, libraries and node packages required Serialport, socket.io, p5.js, express

 ## Parts list & Assembly

 ### Gather Parts & Software

 This app was made with [Arduino Uno R3](https://www.adafruit.com/product/50) and [Pulse Sensor](https://pulsesensor.com/).

 [Arduino IDE](https://www.arduino.cc/en/Main/Software) can be used to upload interrupt.ino to the Arduino board.
 Though not necessary, a breadboard and LED are fun to use to get started with the Pulse Sensor and familiarize yourself with Arduino basics.
 I used [this kit](https://www.adafruit.com/product/193) for this project.

 ### Assembly